 I’ve written a Christmas gift guide for travellers already on this blog, and – whilst I would still be very happy to receive every single one of the items mentioned within it – I’ve no intention of just rehashing the same list year in year out.

-So this year I’ll be focussing on any cool new products that I’ve discovered over the course of 2017.
+So this year I’ll be focusing on any cool new products that I’ve discovered over the course of 2017.

 As I’ve moved house this year, I’ve included a few unique and quirky gifts that would look great in a traveller’s home, as well as some that provide inspiration for travel, and those that are useful, lightweight and convenient for a life on the road.

-All of these products cost £50 or less, and I personally use and love them all.
+All of these gifts for travellers cost £50 or less, and I personally use and love them all.

 I was actually provided with a 44L version of these in exchange for a review on my blog back in March, but I loved it so much I bought a smaller version for long weekends away.